tohidabdi98/humanos/README.md

 # HumanOS

-HumanOS helps you build better habits, achieve meaningful goals, and understand your personal growth.

-Its mission is to help people record, understand, and improve their lives through evidence-based tracking, explainable analytics, and lifelong history.
+HumanOS is a Personal Growth Operating System designed to help people become the person they aspire to be through evidence-based progress.

+## Status

+🚧 Under Development

+## Tech Stack

+- Java 26
+- Spring Boot
+- PostgreSQL
+- Maven